MAlexGG/happy-travel-back-sb/README.md

 ***
 ## General Info

 This website is a social network where authorized users can create the trip of their dreams, all users will be able to see each user's trips and can give ratings.
-It's an API created with Laravel using Sanctum to provide tokens and this is the <a href="https://github.com/MAlexGG/happy-travel-front">Frontend Repo</a> that consumes it.
+It's an API created with Spring Boot using Spring Security and JWT to provide tokens and this is the <a href="https://github.com/MAlexGG/happy-travel-front">Frontend Repo</a> that consumes it.

 ## Technologies
 It was developed with Spring Boot, Spring Security and JWT.
 It follow a MVC architecture, three layered, server-client style.
 Use a postgreSQL database.